hensleyas21/dsciCapstone/README.md

 - two_point_conv_result: Categorical.
 String indicator showing whether a two point conversion attempt was successful or not (Success, Failure)
 - home_timeouts_remaining: Nominal.
 Number of timeouts remaining for the home team
 - away_timeouts_remaining: Nominal.
 Number of timeouts remaining for the home team
-- timeout: Categorical.
-Binary indicator showing whether there was timeout taken before the play.
-Not planning on including in model
 - posteam_timeouts_remaining: Nominal.
 Number of timeouts remaining for the posteam
 - defteam_timeouts_remaining: Nominal.
 Number of timeouts remaining for the defteam
 - posteam_score: Nominal.
 Number of points which the posteam has before the start of the play.